-Our family has been richly blessed through the use of the Classical Conversations program, and the memory work that my kids learn.
+Our family has been richly blessed through the use of the Classical Conversations program.

-Many families who get started with Classical Conversations have trouble figuring out how to implement it in the first year.
-Part of that is the way we were educated, where you feel like you have to fill a lot of time, or complete cool projects to have a great education, and that simply isn't the case.
+Our family began our journey with CC in the Foundations program.
+I started homeschooling my oldest when she entered first grade, and my son was right behind her in preschool.
+I enrolled them both into Foundations that first year, and had 2 other littles to manage.
+I remember struggling my first year to wrap my head around the idea of the memory pegs and how to flesh it out at home.
+Many families who get started with Classical Conversations experience the same challenges in figuring out how to implement it in the first year.
+Part of that is the way we were educated, where you feel like you have to fill a lot of time, or complete cool projects to have a great education, and that simply isn’t the case.
 Classical Conversations provides information for the grammar stage of classical-style learning.
 In addition to the information (and presentations, fine art study and science experiments) your child will complete within Classical Conversations, you will also need to choose a method (or curriculum) to study language arts and math.

-Your first year, I would recomend just starting with Language arts (think reading, phonics, grammar (depending on age), spelling, etc.) math, and CC memory work.
+If you are beginning in Foundations for your first year with CC, I would recomend just starting with Language arts (think reading, phonics, grammar (depending on age), spelling, etc.) math, and CC memory work.
 Limit yourself to just these things for a month or so until you feel like you have a routine with the memory work.
 You can have your child write out the history sentences, scripture memory, science memory work, etc to reinforce what they are learning and get some writing practice.
 After you are comfortable with the routine and things are going well, then add another subject, project or resource.
-Once that is going well, add another, etc. And most of all, don't forget to add playtime and discovery to your schedule!
+Once that is going well, add another, etc. And most of all, don’t forget to add playtime and discovery to your schedule!
 They are just as important as math!

 If you want to add more depth to your CC topics, check out these blogs which list internet (and other) resources that coincide with your CC studies week-by-week: